Skip to main content

 Light is another important factor for orchids.
 They enjoy a lot of indirect light and don’t do very well in intense or direct light.

-Step 1: If possible, place the orchid in a south- or east-facing window for optimal indirect light.
+Step 1: If possible, place the orchid by a south- or east-facing window for optimal indirect light.

 Step 2: If you don’t have any windows that get mostly morning light or only have the option of a window with very strong afternoon light (such as a west-facing window), put up a sheer or gauzy curtain to help diffuse the light.

-Step 3: If your only option is a north-facing window, you may need to supplement light with a plant or sun lamp or other artificial sunlight.
+Step 3: If your only option is a north-facing window, you may need to supplement your natural light with grow lights.

 An orchid in a pot on a stool in the bathroom next to towels